RyanFcr/RyanFcr/README.md

 ## About Me

-- 🎓 An undergraduate student in Zhejiang University, major in Computer Science/Information Security
+- 🎓 An undergraduate student at Zhejiang University, majoring in Computer Science/Information Security
 - 🎓 Minor in ITP(Intensive Training Program of Innovation and Entrepreneurship), a NFT degener
 - 💻 Learning open courses released by MIT/CMU
 - 👯 Welcome to my channel: https://space.bilibili.com/277830177?spm_id_from=333.1007.0.0